lucasromerodb/google-realtime-app/README.md

 }
 ```

-- type `firebase list` and copy the project id of your project recently created then replace it in `.firebaserc`
+- Type `firebase list` and copy the project id of your project recently created then replace it in `.firebaserc`
-- edit `angular.json` file and replace `outputPath: dist/<project>` with `"outputPath": "public"`
+- Edit `angular.json` file and replace `outputPath: dist/<project>` with `"outputPath": "public"`
-- edit `.gitignore` file and ignore the `/public` folder
+- Edit `.gitignore` file and ignore the `/public` folder
-- we need to build the frontend then type `npm run build`
+- We need to build the frontend then type `npm run build`
-- make a deploy to firebase hosting with `firebase deploy`
+- Make a deploy to firebase hosting with `firebase deploy`
-- open your app browser and go to https://your-project-id.firebaseapp.com/ then you can see the static frontend
+- Open your app browser and go to https://your-project-id.firebaseapp.com/ then you can see the static frontend

 > 💾 It is a good time for commit your changes.

 # Firebase Database Realtime

-- go to [Firebase Console »](https://console.firebase.google.com/) > Database and create a new `Realtime Database` (press next on the pop up)
+- Go to [Firebase Console »](https://console.firebase.google.com/) > Database and create a new `Realtime Database` (press next on the pop up)
-- in Database go to `Rules` tab and set read value to `true` then Publish the rules on the blue message
+- In Database go to `Rules` tab and set read value to `true` then Publish the rules on the blue message

 # Google Sheet

-- create a Google Sheet file in your Google Drive account
+- Create a Google Sheet file in your Google Drive account
-- open it and add some title and save (maybe `<your-project>`)
+- Open it and add some title and save (maybe `<your-project>`)
-- then fill it with some data like this:
+- Then fill it with some data like this:

 | **console**       | **price** |
 | ----------------- | --------- |